neonrust/log4go/README.md

 ## Handlers ##

-Each handler has a formatter associated to it.
+The handler writes a `[]byte` object the best way it knows.

 Included:

 * `NewStreamHandler`
 * `NewFileHandler`

+Each handler has a formatter associated to it.

 ## Formatters ##

+The formatter formats a log record into a `[]byte` object.

 * `NewTemplateFormatter`: Formats the message based on a template string.
 See below for syntax.